lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 ## 3) Freelance Writing

-This one was tough!
-This is the second highest paying job that I gave myself, and it was a lot of work.
-Writing the piece itself would usually take me 4-8 hours, depending on what it was, but the real work (for me) was getting someone to pay you.
+This was the second highest paying job that I gave myself, and it was a lot of work.
+The writing would usually take me 4-8 hours, depending on what it was, but the real work was getting a piece accepted somewhere.

 To get a piece "accepted" you have to email your idea or sometimes the whole essay / article / poem (whatever) to the publication / editor.
 My acceptance rate was around 1 in 20.
 Since it would usually take me around an hour to write a pitch, it ended up being about 28 hours in all to get paid ~$200 for an article.
+Add on the fact that sometimes publications would take a month or two to send you a check, and you can see why the financial side of this one could be kind of rough.

 **Did I make money?** Yeah I did.
-I was able to repeatedly get some articles for the weirdest, most niche newspaper of all time, writing about climate change tech.
+I was able to repeatedly get some articles for the weirdest, most niche magazine of all time (writing about technology to mitigate climate change with a conservative slant?).
 That was fine.
-But they pretty much always accepted my pitches, so it was a free $200.
-I got $50 for a poem, $50 to write about pizza (dream come true), and $800 for a personal essay.
-In total, I want to say I made around $5k freelance writing (over the course of like, 2-3 years).
+But they pretty much always accepted my pitches, so I pitched and wrote here often.
+I got $50 for a poem, $50 to write about pizza (a dream come true), and $800 for a personal essay.
+In total, I want to say I made around $2-3k freelance writing (over the course of like, 2-3 years).

 **Did I have fun?** Yes and no!
 It was fun to write humor pieces, or essays... it wasn't super fun to write about the new tech news in nuclear fission or whatever.
 I got to cover some stories on homelessness in Seattle, which was something that I'd always wanted to do.

-**Things I'd do differently**
+**Things I'd do differently?** Yeah there's a couple...

 - only pitch things I really really wanted to write
 - not rely on it for a primary source of income (at least for the first couple (6) months)